What are the most important things to know about darunavir?

 - Redness or swelling of your eyes (conjunctivitis)

 Taking darunavir with certain other medicines may cause serious, life-threatening side effects.
+Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 While taking darunavir, it is important to keep all of your appointments with your health care provider.